Analyze Cost for Azure

 The Cost Explorer provides deep insights into your Azure costs.
 The cost includes all the applicable discounts.

-- In Continuous Efficiency, click Explorer, and then click Azure in the top navigation.
+- In Cloud Cost Management, click Explorer, and then click Azure in the top navigation.
 The Azure services are displayed.

 - You can use the following options to Group By: